 - The first chapter explains how you can use technology to keep an eye on your priorities.

-- The other offers advice on how you can avoid distractions that keep you away from your work.
+- The second offers advice on how you can avoid distractions that keep you away from your work.

 Quote: “Remember that if you don’t prioritize your life someone else will.”

 Who’s it for?
-Those who feel like they rarely make their own choices, who feel overwhelmed with work, who are constantly busy, but rarely productive.
-People who always underestimate the time it takes to finish something.
+Those who feel like they rarely make their own choices, who feel overwhelmed with work, who are constantly busy, but rarely productive; the people who always underestimate the time it takes to finish something.

 What’s it about?
-Essentialism: The Disciplined Pursuit of Less twists the old “do more in less time” productivity formula and proposes that you should only do the important stuff.
+Essentialism twists the old “do more in less time” productivity formula and proposes that you should only do the important stuff.

-By only focusing your energy on select essential tasks, you’ll regain control over your time, and start making your own decisions and choices.
+By only focusing your energy on selecting essential tasks, you’ll regain control over your time, and start making your own decisions and choices.

 What you’ll learn?
-McKeown shows how you can identify and focus on the essentials, eliminate trivial tasks, as well as put your own priorities first, in order to move forward with your own goals.
+McKeown shows how you can identify and focus on the essentials, eliminate trivial tasks, as well as learn how to prioritize tasks, in order to move forward with your own goals.